ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 FULL-SPECTRUM ENTERTAINMENT COVERAGE

 Beyond event GL, KIG covers the broader entertainment ecosystem — production companies, AV and sound, staging, mobile stages, LED walls, liquor liability, and film production.
-One broker for your whole entertainment operation.
+One broker for your whole operation.

 READY TO GET YOUR HIP HOP EVENT INSURED?